chrisguest75/sysadmin_examples/01_samba_share/README.md

 # README

-Demonstrates how to create a simple samba file share
+Demonstrates how to create a simple samba file share.

-NOTE: Easiest to use a Vagrant box.
+Samba is a file sharing service that provides seamless file and print services to SMB/CIFS clients, allowing interoperability between Unix/Linux systems and Windows clients.

+Many of the above weaknesses of SMBv1 are addressed in the latest versions of SMB (e.g., SMB 3.x), which include improvements in security, performance, and functionality.
+Modern SMB versions support strong encryption, secure authentication, and integrity checking.

+## Reason

+This is an easy way to share files to/from a Vagrant box or around a home network.

 TODO:

 * Rotate password for share
 * Access logs

+## Glossary

+* Server Message Block (SMB)
+* Common Internet File System (CIFS)

 ## Install and create samba share